jla-data/czechrates/README.md

 ## Installation

-`czechrates` is currently not on CRAN (and is uncertain to ever be).
+`czechrates` is currently not on CRAN.

 You are welcome to install it from GitHub by running: